-Nearly everyone who grew up during a certain part of the late 20th century remembers their parents carting them off to various Bingo halls.
-The game, which first came to the U.S. in the 1930s, was simple enough for kids to understand — and provided just enough excitement for pre-internet adults.
-Bingo cards contain 24 numbered squares arranged in five rows and five columns — plus that enticing “free space” in the middle which seems to promise a short cut to riches!
-Bingo’s making a comeback today thanks in part to online gaming — especially on mobile devices.
-National Bingo Day, on June 24, celebrates one of America’s all-time favorite (and innocent) gambling-related pastimes.
+Nearly everyone who grew up during a certain part of the late 20th century is familiar with Bingo.
+The game, which first came to the U.S. in the 1930s, started with paper cards sporting 24 numbered squares arranged in five rows and five columns — plus that enticing “free space” in the middle which seems to promise a short cut to riches!
+Bingo’s making a comeback today thanks to Bingo games on mobile devices.
+National Bingo Day, on June 27, celebrates America’s love of Bingo.
 Read on for a little nostalgia and a look at where Bingo’s headed next.

-In addition, to help celebrate National Bingo Day, Fort Mason’s mobile game “Lucky Scratch” will have free live Bingo games every hour (for 24 hours) in the app!
+In addition, to help celebrate National Bingo Day, Fort Mason Games’ mobile game “Lucky Scratch” for Android devices will have free live Bingo games every hour (for 24 hours) in the app!
 It’s free to play and you can win real cash prizes.
 There are lots of fun Bingo patterns including “Four-leaf clover,” “Martini glass,” “Classic Bingo,” and “Blackout.”

 National Bingo Day - History